 - All costs must be reasonable, justifiable and compliant with the principles of robust financial management.
 Once the contract starts, expenditure must be identifiable, verifiable and recorded in accounts with applicable accounting standards.
 NIHR reserves the right to inspect the accounting records at any time.

-- Payments will be made to the host organisation only and the host organisation will be responsible for passing on any money due to their partner/collaborating organisation(s) including those in LMICs.
+- Payments will be made to the contracted organisation only and the contracted organisation will be responsible for passing on any money due to their collaborating organisation(s) including those in LMICs.

 - Appropriate sub-contracts or collaboration agreements must be put in place for any element of the research which is to be paid to another organisation.

-- All applications are expected to have appropriate input from Higher Education Institution (HEI), NHS, commercial and other partner/collaborating organisation into the completion of the finance section of the application form.
+- All applications are expected to have appropriate input from Lead / Joint-lead institutions (as applicable), Co-applicant institutions and other relevant collaborating organisations into the completion of the finance section of the application form.

-- Once an award has been made, NIHR on behalf of DHSC will require Contractors to provide regular financial statements regarding the actual use of funds.
-As this funding must be ODA compliant, Contractors will also be required to forecast their expenditure on a quarterly basis on both a cash and resource basis.
+- Once an award has been made, NIHR, on behalf of the DHSC, will require Contractors to provide regular financial statements regarding the actual use of funds.
+As this funding must be ODA compliant, Contractors will also be required to forecast their expenditure on a quarterly basis on a resource (accrual) basis.

 1st Apr - 30th June